google/keytransparency/README.md

   keytransparency-client authorized-keys create-keyset --password=${PASSWORD}
   keytransparency-client authorized-keys list-keyset --password=${PASSWORD}
   ```
+The `create-keyset` command will create a `.keyset` file in the user's working directory.
+To specify custom directory use `--keyset-file` or `--kf` shortcut.

 NB A default for the Key Transparency server URL is being used here.
 The default value is "35.202.56.9:443".
 The flag `--kt-url` may be used to specify the URL of Key Transparency server explicitly.